 The Drawbacks of Using Lancets Without a Device

-Using the lancet without the device, even if possible, may compromise some of these advantages and cause some issues.
-Here’s a quick look at some of them.
+Using the lancet without the device may compromise some of these advantages and cause issues.
+Here's a quick look at some of them.

 More Painful Pricks

-Jabbing your fingertip manually with a needle generates a lot of pain, which can be a true problem for those who are afraid of needles.
+Jabbing your fingertip manually with a needle generates a lot of pain, which can be a genuine problem for those who are afraid of needles.

-On the other hand, lancet devices are designed so that the prick is as quick and painless as possible.
+On the other hand, lancet devices are designed to make the prick as quick and painless as possible.

 Inaccurate/Inconsistent Prick Depth

-Besides being quite painful, it’s quite difficult to control the depth while pricking lancets manually.
+Besides being quite painful, controlling the depth while pricking lancets manually is difficult.Β

-This may end up drawing either too much or too little blood, which leads to inaccurate and inconsistent test results.
+This may draw either too much or too little blood, leading to inaccurate and inconsistent test results.

 Higher Risk of Lancet Bending or Breaking

-Since traditional lancets are designed to be used with a device, the chances of bending and breaking needles with manual sticking can be quite high.
+Since traditional lancets are designed to be used with a device, the chances of bending and breaking needles with manual sticking are high.

 A needlestick injury is considered a safety hazard and usually requires the interference of a healthcare provider.